awsdocs/amazon-eks-user-guide/doc_source/service_IAM_role.md

 + `[AmazonEKSClusterPolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSClusterPolicy%24jsonEditor)`

 **Note**
 Prior to April 16, 2020, [AmazonEKSServicePolicy](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonEKSServicePolicy%24jsonEditor) was also required and the suggested name was `eksServiceRole`\.
-With the `AWSServiceRoleForAmazonEKS` service\-linked role, that policy is no longer required\.
+With the `AWSServiceRoleForAmazonEKS` service\-linked role, that policy is no longer required for clusters created on or after April 16, 2020\.

 ## Check for an existing cluster role<a name="check-service-role"></a>